tmort/wpsocialite/readme.txt

 == Description ==

 No one likes long load times, but we all want to be able to share our content via Facebook, Twitter, and other social networks.
 These take a long time to load.
 Paradox?
 Not anymore!
-With WPSocialite (utilizing David Bushnell's amazing SocialiteJS plugin [http://www.socialitejs.com/]) we can manage the loading process of our social sharing links.
+With WPSocialite (utilizing David Bushell's amazing SocialiteJS plugin [http://www.socialitejs.com/]) we can manage the loading process of our social sharing links.
 Load them on hover, on page scroll, and more!

 == Installation ==